Stora Teatern

 Stora Teatern (popularly known as Storan) is a musical theater in the Lorensberg district of Gothenburg, Sweden.
 Inaugurated in 1859, it is situated in Kungsparken park south of Kungsportsplatsen.

+History

-It was originally founded to replace the Segerlindska teatern, and as such was known as Nya Theatern ('New Theatre') until 1880.
+The theater was originally founded to replace the Segerlindska teatern, and as such was known as Nya Theatern ('New Theatre') until 1880.
 The thirty-meter-high theater was inaugurated on September 15, 1859.
 During the first 60 years, this was mainly a dramatic theater featuring opera and operetta.
 In 1916, Stora Teatern became primarily a lyrical theater.

+On 17 March 2003, a lease agreement was signed between KIGAB (a company in the Higab group) and the Swedish Artists' and Musicians' Association (SAMI), which gradually extended until 2023, with the possibility of extension.
+KIGAB had the interior of the building renovated for SEK 60 million and created a number of concert, party and conference rooms as well as a restaurant which since 2008 has been known as Grill Del Mundo.
+During the renovation, the building was also equipped with a recording studio, named Top Floor Studios, home to engineer and producer Jakob Herrmann.
+The studio can record live performances from two of Storan's three stages.
+Since its reopening in 2003, SAMI has been running concert, conference and restaurant activities in the building.